Roadside Brushing Program

-This is some roadwork done by our staff in the summer of 2008.
+This is some roadwork done by our staff in 2008.

 Below is the completed section of road.

-Anyone wishing to have an approach installed onto their property must file a request at the M.D. office.
+Anyone wishing to have an approach installed onto their property must file a request at the MD office.
 This request must be approved by Council, with the Public Works Foreman determining if a culvert is required, and if so, what size should be used.
-The M.D.’s policy is that one approach be supplied at M.D. cost per quarter section.
+The MD’s policy is that one approach be supplied at MD cost per quarter section.
 The standard size is a 12 metre top (40 feet) with bevelled ends.
 For a 12 metre top, the culvert must be at least 14 metres wide, including the 1 metre beveled ends.
-If there is already an existing approach, the landowner must pay for any additional approaches requested.

-The M.D. will accommodate requests for backsloping of road ditches at no charge to the landowner, provided the landowner provides any additonal land required at no charge to the Municipality.
+The MD will accommodate requests for backsloping of road ditches at no charge to the landowner, provided the landowner provides any additional land required at no charge to the Municipality.
 Any fences present must be removed by the landowner prior to work commencing.

 Snowplowing/Grading of Driveways

-The M.D. will offer FREE snowplowing for seniors if they qualify for the current years’ Alberta Seniors Benefit.
-A copy of the letter received from the AB Government must be provided to the M.D. office in order to qualify.
+The MD will offer FREE snowplowing for seniors if they qualify for the current years’ Alberta Seniors Benefit.
+A copy of the letter received from the AB Government must be provided to the MD office EACH YEAR in order to qualify.

-In order to have your driveway snowplowed by municipal equipment, the resident must sign a Snowplow Agreement with the M.D. and must purchase a snowplow flag, which provides one plowing.
-At the present time, snowplow flags may be purchased at the M.D. office for a cost of $30.00 plus GST.
+In order to have your driveway snowplowed by municipal equipment, the resident must sign a Snowplow Agreement with the MD and must purchase a snowplow flag, which provides one plowing.
+At the present time, snowplow flags may be purchased at the MD office for a cost of $50.00 plus GST.
 When plowing is required, the flag should be placed at the end of the driveway and the grader operator will pick it up as he’s plowing the municipal road.
 A Snowplow Agreement is attached below for your convenience.
 For summer driveway grading, please phone the Municipal office with your request.
 Currently, the hourly grader rate averages $202/hour.
-Snowplow Agreement
+Snowplow Agreement.

-The M.D. of Peace owns 3 gravel pits, but residents wishing to haul their own gravel may only purchase gravel from the M.D. if our loader is at a pit and municipal staff does the loading.
-Once per year, usually at the beginning of July, the M.D. hires a contractor to gravel municipal roads.
-Residents may request that the M.D. also gravel their driveways at this time – the resident will pay the contractor’s rate for hauling as well as the gravel price.
-Currently, crushed gravel and reject gravel cost $10.00/cubic yard and pit run gravel costs $5.00/cubic yard.
+The MD of Peace owns 3 gravel pits.
+Residents wishing to haul their own gravel may only purchase gravel from the MD if our loader is at a pit and municipal staff does the loading.
+Once per year, usually at the beginning of July, the MD hires a contractor to gravel municipal roads.
+Currently, crushed gravel and reject gravel cost $11.00/cubic yard and pit run gravel costs $5.00/cubic yard.
 These prices include the loading charge.

 The Municipality each year will arrange for dust control to be applied on municipal roads in front of residences, at the resident’s cost.
-Please contact the Municipal Office if you wish dust control for the 2019 spring season and an agreement will be forwarded for your signature.
-In 2018 calcium chloride solution was applied with an approximate cost of $409 for 100 metres.
-Click here to download the dust control agreement: Agreement for Dust Control
+Please contact the Municipal Office if you wish Magnesium Flakes dust control for the 2020 spring season and an agreement will be forwarded for your signature.
+The cost is $425 for 100 meters.
+Click here to download the dust control agreement: 2020 Dust Control Agreement TO PRINT